 For information about security and compliance features, see the Security & Compliance Center.

-For info about Azure Active Directory features for government, see Azure Government Security + Identity documentation.
+For information about Azure Active Directory features for government, see Azure Government Security + Identity documentation.

-For info about Azure Information Protection features for government, see the Azure Information Protection Premium Government Service Description
+For information about Azure Information Protection features for government, see the Azure Information Protection Premium Government Service Description.

 Sites and content

 Here are the differences between the sites and content features for commercial customers and those for government cloud customers:

 - Web parts that rely on connections to Internet services, such as the Amazon Kindle, Bing Maps, Twitter, and YouTube web parts, won't work as expected